Unit 1: Number Properties

 1.6: Inverse Property of Multiplication

-Read this section to see examples of how the inverse property of addition is applied.
-In the first multiplication example, we can use the inverse property for fractions as well as whole numbers.
-Do example 7.35 and Try It exercises 7.69 and 7.70.
+Read this section to see examples of how to apply the inverse property of addition.
+Focus on the examples in the boxes.
+Note that in the first multiplication example box, we can use the inverse property for fractions as well as whole numbers.

 1.7: Multiplication by Zero

-Read this section to see this definition written formally.
+Read this text to see this definition written formally.
+Complete the practice questions and check your answers.

 1.8: Dividing by Zero Is Undefined

-Watch this video.
-Try to sum up the argument being made in the video in your own words as to why it is impossible to divide a number by zero.
-What problem happens as we divide one by smaller and smaller numbers, approaching zero?
-What happens when we divide −1 by smaller and smaller numbers, approaching zero?
+Watch this video and then summarize the argument in your own words so you understand and can explain why it is impossible to divide a number by zero.
+What problems emerge if we assume dividing by zero is possible?
+What happens when we divide by smaller and smaller numbers, approaching zero?
 What inconsistency occurs?

 1.9: Distributive Property

-Read this article up to Practice Set A. The beginning explains why the distributive property works.
-Pay close attention to the examples in Sample Set A, which show how to use the distributive property.
-Do the examples in Practice Set A.
+- Read this text, which explains why the distributive property works.
+Pay close attention to the worked examples in Sample Set A, which show how to use the distributive property.
+Do the examples in Practice Set A. Complete the practice questions and check your answers.

 Unit 1 Assessment